 Small but Mighty: Sprouts and Microgreens Pack a Punch

-Kate Malin, CUESA Volunteer
+Kate Malin, Foodwise Volunteer

-As tourists and locals alike stroll through the Ferry Plaza Farmers Market on Saturdays, their eyes are often drawn to the bright green sprouts and microgreens on display at both the Brooks and Daughters and Marin Roots Farm stands.
+As tourists and locals alike stroll through the Ferry Plaza Farmers Market on Saturdays, their eyes often gravitate to the bright green sprouts and microgreens on display at both the Brooks and Daughters and Marin Roots Farm stands.
 Nestled between other fruit and vegetable vendors, the many vibrant shades of green stand out, attracting passersby, some of whom have never seen these tiny plants before.
 (Full disclosure: I worked at the Brooks and Daughters booth for a year, so I’ve seen it all!)

 Many chefs who shop at the farmers market have discovered sprouts and microgreens, and use them to add complexity and subtle texture to their dishes at restaurants like State Bird Provisions, The Progress, Rich Table, Boulevard, and Perbacco, to name a few.